liuzl/learn/fmr/note-on-common-linguistic-grammars.md

 * Head Grammar is less powerful LCFRG
 * Indexed Grammar is another kind of CFG
 * Linear Indexed Grammar is a specialized Indexed Grammar

+## Linguistic View of Grammar

+On the other linguistic side, people are also talking about grammars, which try to explain how human languages are generated and understood.
+Though they could be classified as some of the four types above, it is usually not the key point to proclaim or prove that.
+There are some philosophical debate and different approaches for grammars in natural language.

+There are 2 main approaches to describe grammar or word relations in human language, namely the **consituency relation** and the **dependency relation**.
+There are also other important approaches like cognitive grammar, functional grammar and stochastic grammar, which will not be covered in this post.

+The ***Consituency Relation*** side mainly focus on syntactic structures like phrases, e.g. noun phrases, verb phrases, extracted from sentences.

+* Phrase Structure Grammar
+* General Phrase Structure Grammar
+* Head-driven Phrase Structure Grammar(HPSG)
+* Lexical Functional Grammar(LFG)
+* Minimalist Programm, which favors bare phrase structure and abandoned X-bar theory
+* Nanosyntax
+* Arcpair Grammar
+* Categorial Grammar, and the famous Compositional Categorical Grammar(CCG)

+Note the last two are not directly originated from Chomsky’s theory.

+And the *English Resources Grammar*(ERG) is a hand-crafted, linguistic-motivated HPSG for English only, and produces English Resource Semantics(ERS).
+But this lies on the semantic topic, which will not be covered by the post.

+And here is the ***Dependency Relation*** side.
+Rather than composing words into phrases, this approach emphasize relations between any two words in a sentence.

+* Recursive Categorical Syntax(algebraic syntax)
+* Functional Generative Description
+* Lexicase
+* Link Grammar
+* Meaning-text Theory
+* Operator Grammar
+* Word Grammar

+There’re common grammars not belonging to any of the two approaches.
+For example,

+* Tree Adjoining Grammar(TAG)
+* Lexicalized Tree Adjoining Grammar(LTAG), a TAG armed with lexical surface forms

+Although it is possible to classify these grammar to Type-0/1/2/3, that’s not critical questions thus in literature they are usually discussed in parallel to the grammar of formal language.